TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-12-30-how-to-release-php-81-and-72-package-in-the-same-repository.md

 }
 ```

 The reason is to make package tags idempotent.
-There must be exactly one tag to choose by composer for any PHP versions.
+There must be precisely one tag to choose from by the composer for any PHP version.

 <br>